30-01-2023

 IS THERE HEATER HIRE NEAR ME?

 Yes.
-Speedy Services, the UK's leading tool hire company, have a range of portable heaters for hire nationwide, for use at home or in the workplace.
+Speedy Hire, the UK's leading tool hire company, have a range of portable heaters for hire nationwide for use at home or in the workplace.

-Speedy has more than 200 service centres across the nation, hire counters in selected B&Qs and nationwide 4-hour delivery, heater hire has never been easier.
+Speedy has more than 200 service centres nationwide, hire counters in selected B&Qs and nationwide 4-hour delivery; heater hire has never been easier.

-Open a Speedy account today online for faster checkout, personalised pricing and access to our entire core hire range.
+Open a Speedy account online today for faster checkout, personalised pricing and access to our core hire range.

 Speedy in your pocket